 Here are some tips to help you create the perfect teacher planner for you:

 Knowing what you want to accomplish with teaching will help you line up your lesson plans effectively.
 This will also keep you on track so that you will not stray too far from the intended topic that you want to discuss and for your students to learn.

 You can do this by setting daily or weekly goals of what you want students to learn.
 This is also a practical way to help you with time management inside the classroom so that you won’t get piled up with things that you need to discuss for a certain period of time.

 And this way, you can also set some free time for yourself which is very important to avoid a teacher’s burnout.

-Make it practical and relevant as possible
+Make it as practical and relevant as possible

 Make sure that you’ll be able to show an example of how your lesson would apply in real life.
 This will give your students a different perspective and will also help them understand the lesson more.

 It’s also best if you can connect your previous lesson to the current ones you are teaching so that your students will be able to have a refresher of the previous lesson that you’ve already tackled.
-You can also give them a glimpse of futures lessons by incorporating them into your current ones.
+You can also give them a glimpse of future lessons by incorporating them into your current ones.